How Laser Healing Therapy Speeds Up Bone Repair & Recovery

 Waiting for a bone injury to heal on it’s own is perhaps one of the most frustrating situations to be in.
 Typical bone healing time (without the assistance of a device such as a Class 4 Laser) is among the longest of all musculoskeletal injuries, and many people find the pain and inflammation associated with fractures and other bone injuries to be severely life-limiting throughout the healing process.

-Laser Therapy helps manage the pain and inflammation that makes the injury itself less limiting and facilitates the bony regeneration and tissue remodeling needed to support a faster recovery as well – getting you back to whatever it is you love – sooner.
+Laser Therapy helps manage the pain and inflammation that makes the injury itself less limiting and facilitates the bony regeneration and tissue remodeling needed to support a faster recovery, as well as getting you back to whatever it is you love – sooner.

 References